Report on the 17th German International Ethnographic Film Festival

 Michael Schönhuth (Germany)

-The winner of the GIEFF studend award, Liv Kisby, attended the festival.
+The winner of the GIEFF Student Award, Liv Kisby, attended the festival.

-Also the winners of the three GIEFF honourable mentions, Ilakkiya Mariya Simon, Anna Dobos and Haruka Fukao, were at festival.
+The winners of the three GIEFF honourable mentions, Ilakkiya Mariya Simon, Anna Dobos and Haruka Fukao, also visited the festival.

-The winner of the Manfred Krüger studend award, Pauline Shongov, attended the award ceremony online.
+The winner of the Manfred Krüger Student Award, Pauline Shongov, attended the award ceremony online.

-The winners of two Manfred Krüger honourable mention, Ignacio Rodriguez and Rachel Runesson, attended the festival and the award ceremony.
+The winners of the two Manfred Krüger honourable mentions, Ignacio Rodriguez and Rachel Runesson, were present at the festival and award ceremony.

 Discussing and Exchanging Ideas